How to Start Investing in Stocks in India: A Complete Beginner's Guide

 The Stock Market Is No Longer Just for the Rich

-India now has over 17 crore demat accounts — up from just 11 crore in early 2025.
-That is a staggering 55% increase in barely a year.
+India now has well over 17 crore demat accounts, and the number keeps climbing fast.
 The stock market, once seen as a playground for the wealthy, is now accessible to anyone with a smartphone and ₹100 to spare.

 Can You Really Start with ₹100?